dbuenzli/uutf/README.md

-Functions are also provided to fold over the characters of UTF encoded OCaml string values and to directly encode characters in OCaml Buffer.t values. **Note** that since OCaml 4.14, that functionality can be found in the Stdlib and you are encouraged to migrate to.
+Functions are also provided to fold over the characters of UTF encoded OCaml string values and to directly encode characters in OCaml Buffer.t values. **Note** that since OCaml 4.14, that functionality can be found in the Stdlib and you are encouraged to migrate to it.

 Uutf has no dependency and is distributed under the ISC license.